-Spyridoula graduated from the Department of Biology of the University of Patras in 2017.
-At present, she is a MSc. student in the Biomedical Sciences master program at the Medical School of the same University.
-She is carrying out her master thesis in the lab of Dr. Zoi Lygerou, where she investigates the differentiation of multicilliated cells using an ex vivo mouse tracheal epithelial cell culture system (MTECs).
+Ourania Preza graduated from the Department of Biology of the University of Patras in 2019.
+Currently, she is a student in the master program ‘Life Science Informatics’, at the Medical School of the same University.
+She is carrying out her master thesis in the lab of Dr. Zoi Lygerou, studying the implementation of automated cell image analysis.

-Margarita Skamnelou is a graduate of the Department of Biology of the University of Patras.
-She is currently pursuing her graduate studies in ‘Biomedical Sciences’ master program at the Medical School of the same University.
-As a Msc candidate in the lab of Dr. Zoi Lygerou, she is investigating the transcriptional pathways that control multiciliogenesis.
+Eleni Chasapi graduated from the Department of Biology of the University of Patras in 2019.
+She is currently a student in the ‘Biomedical Sciences’ master program at the Medical School of the same University.
+During her MSc thesis, she is studying the role of Cyclin O in the cell cycle under the supervision of Dr. Lygerou Zoi.

 Contact her at: email@example.com